 Be diligent about checking your accounts daily.
 This will alert you to fraud early and give you the best chance to report it before too much damage has been done.

-Use online banking and mobile banking apps which allow you to easily check your account balances daily.
+Use online banking and Mobile Banking apps which allow you to easily check your account balances daily.

-Text banking is another great way to stay on top of your account information by setting up daily alerts.
+text banking is another great way to stay on top of your account information by setting up daily alerts.

 Add financial topics to your studies